gold star for USAHOF

 One of two players that won the Hart Trophy without being elected to the Hockey Hall of Fame, Al Rollins would win the Hart in 1954, a season in which he actually led the NHL in Losses.
 Rollins then played for the Chicago Blackhawks, which were then the worst team…

-Jim Neilson spent the majority of his career with the New York Rangers where he studied under the great Doug Harvey and mentored a young Brad Park.
-Part Cree, “Chief” was an underrated presence in the league but he did represent the Rangers twice in the All-Star Game and was…
+Jim Neilson spent the majority of his career with the New York Rangers, where he studied under the great Doug Harvey and mentored a young Brad Park.
+Part Cree, known as “Chief,” was an underrated presence in the league.
+He represented the Rangers twice in the All-Star Game and was…

-In the National Hockey League, Ziggy Palffy did not have the pleasure of playing for a lot of good teams as he was only in the playoffs for three of his twelve seasons in North America.
-Still, in a career split with the New York Islanders and Los Angeles Kings…
+In the National Hockey League, Ziggy Palffy did not have the pleasure of playing for many good teams, as he was only in the playoffs for three of his twelve seasons in North America.
+Still, in a career split with the New York Islanders and Los Angeles Kings (and a…

-A very good power forward, Owen Nolan combined skill and strength to create a solid career in the National Hockey League.
+A very good power forward, Owen Nolan, combined skill and strength to create a solid career in the National Hockey League.
 Nolan had over 400 goals (and 400 assists) and was a staple on many power play units in his career.
-As good as he was, Nolan often was not…
+As good as he was, Nolan was not always…